When you hire a Virtual Finance Director (VFD), part of their remit will be to assess the past and present financial performance of your company.

 But as a strategist, a Virtual Finance Director can flag the potential fallout of political and economic turmoil long before it reaches the front pages (Brexit, anyone?).
 And as a catalyst, a VFD can help you instigate change to avoid obstacles and keep you on course to meet your future business goals.

-Now, doesn’t that sound like someone you’d like on your team?
+Doesn’t that sound like someone you’d like on your team?